wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/labview/ni-package-install.png
+   :alt: Screen with progress bars indicating the amount of completion.

 Installation progress of the NI Package Manager will be tracked in this window

 Product List
 ^^^^^^^^^^^^

 .. image:: images/labview/labview_product_list.png
+   :alt: Select all of the products from the list.

 Click :guilabel:`Next`

 Additional Packages
 ^^^^^^^^^^^^^^^^^^^

 .. image:: images/labview/labview_additional_software.png
+   :alt: Leave all of the additional packages selected.

 Click :guilabel:`Next`